houkensjtu/taichi-fluid/README.md

 ## Why Taichi for numerical computation

-Taichi was originally created to resolve the conflict between programming efficiency and runtime performance for numerical computing users; to allow users to write **faster and more powerful** numerical computing programs with **less** code, Taichi offers the following features.
+Taichi was originally created to resolve the conflict between programmer's productivity and program's performance for numerical computation developers; to allow users to write **faster and more powerful** numerical computing programs with **less** code, Taichi offers the following features.

 **Easy-to-use high-performance parallel computing**